yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

       - Stakeholder
       - Managers
     - Outcome
-      - PO indentifies what had been done and what hasn't been done
+      - PO identifies what had been done and what hasn't been done
         - PO Accept/Reject work per two conditions
             - DoD
             - Accept criteria